ddksr/cliist/README.md

 Complete two tasks via ID.
 Input: `cliist -c 12345672 12345671` You can also use a search string.
-Input: `cliist -c 'normal task'` The complete command also works with recurring tasks but ***only if you listed the task one command before***.
-If you didn't, the task will be marked completed and will not appear on the next recurring date.
+Input: `cliist -c 'normal task'` The complete command also works with recurring tasks but ***only if the task appeared in the last listing command***.
+If it didn't, the task will be marked completed and will not appear on the next recurring date.

 Let's list the tasks again.
 Input: ``